awslabs/aws-well-architected-labs/content/Operational Excellence/100_Labs/100_Inventory_Patch_Management/4_inventory_mgmt.md

 1. Choose one of the **Instance ID** links to go to the inventory of the instance.
 The Inventory tab is now populated and you can track associations and their last activity under the Associations tab.
 1. Navigate to **Compliance** under **Instances & Nodes** in the navigation bar.
 Here you can view the overall compliance status of your managed instances in the **Compliance Summary** and the individual compliance status of systems in the **Corresponding managed instances** section below.

->**Note**<br>The inventory activity can take up to 10 minutes to complete.
+>**Note**</br>The inventory activity can take up to 10 minutes to complete.
 While waiting for the inventory activity to complete, you can proceed with the next section.

 ## Systems Manager: Compliance